Lake Muir: History

-The lake is connected with significant indigenous occupation over time.
+The lake is connected with significant Indigenous occupation over time.

 Lake Muir was named after brothers Thomas and John Muir, the first European settlers in the Warren district, who settled at Deeside, 25 km west of the lake, in 1852 and built a rush hut there in 1856.

 Historically the area was a Game Reserve, with a duck shooting season.
-The Department of Environment and Conservation (CALM) started monitoring the wetlands system in 1980 in order to manage the duck shooting.
+The Department of Environment and Conservation started monitoring the wetlands system in 1980, to manage the duck shooting.

 On 5 January 2001, a 106 km2 area was designated, under the Ramsar Convention as Ramsar site 1050, a wetland of international importance, acknowledging its rich ecological diversity.
-Lake Muir Nature Reserve was designated in the same year by the Government of Western Australia.
+Lake Muir Nature Reserve was designated in the same year by the government of Western Australia.

 A magnitude 5.7 earthquake was centred at the lake on 16 September 2018 and was followed by a magnitude 4.7 quake on 13 October and a 5.4 quake on 9 November.